artturipa/myblog/monthly_tips/blog.md

 Most common mistake is that user's role is missing from property: **glide.ui.activity.email_roles**.
 In addition, email sending should be active in the instance.
 Emails with Sent-Ready -status are not displayed in the activity journal.

+## March

+Nothing learnt, I was skiing.

+## April

+Check if user is from portal, might be usable in advanced ACLs or in view rules:

+    var isInPortal = gs.action.getGlideURI().toString().startsWith('api/now/sp');